Woman medico murder: Docs continue to stay away from duty in Kerala | Law-Order

 Woman medico murder: Docs continue to stay away from duty in Kerala

-Thiruvananthapuram, May 11 PTI Doctors in Kerala on Thursday continued their strike to protest against the murder of a young woman doctor in Kollam district by a drug addict, and demanded that the state government bring out a new legislation for the protection of hospitals with immediate effect.
+Intensifying their protests against the murder of a young doctor by a drug addict in Kollam district, Doctors on Thursday demanded a new legislation for the protection of hospitals with immediate effect.
+Majority of doctors have not reported to work in hospitals across the state for the last 24 hours as various organisations including the Indian Medical Association IMA have called for the protest.

 - Country: